dlk3/owncloud-container/README.md

 I set up a systemd service to start the container running on boot.

-This is meant to be a temporary fix, until the time when Owncliud supports PHP 8 and I can return to my previous configuration.
-Switching back will only require that I remove the proxy routing in my main HTTP server's config.
+This is meant to be a temporary fix, until the time when Owncloud supports PHP 8 and I can return to my previous configuration.
+Switching back only requires that I remove the proxy routing in my main HTTP server's config.